yingweiwo

 Tolerability[1]

-None of the patients who received SOF/VOX/VEL for 8 weeks discontinued the treatment due to the serious AEs in both POLARIS-2 and POLARIS-3 studies compared to 0.5% for patients who received SOF/VEL for 12 weeks in the POLARIS-2 study.
-None in the 12 weeks of SOF/VOX/VEL treatment group compared to one in the 12 weeks of SOF/VEL treatment group discontinued treatment in the POLARIS-4 study.
-For mild or moderate renal impaired patients, no dosage adjustment is needed for SOF/VOX/VEL.
-The therapy is thus well tolerated in patients.
+In the POLARIS-2 and POLARIS-3 studies, none of the patients who received SOF/VOX/VEL for 8 weeks discontinued treatment due to serious adverse events; in contrast, 0.5% of the patients who received SOF/VEL for 12 weeks discontinued treatment due to serious adverse events in the POLARIS-2 study.
+In the POLARIS-4 study, none of the patients in the SOF/VOX/VEL treatment group discontinued treatment due to treatment interruption within 12 weeks, while one patient in the SOF/VEL treatment group discontinued treatment due to treatment interruption within 12 weeks.
+No dose adjustment of SOF/VOX/VEL is required for patients with mild or moderate renal impairment.
+Therefore, this therapy is well tolerated in patients.

 Safety[2]